Islam and association football

 Some association football players are Muslims, and their clubs have adapted to their principles.
+In addition association football is generally the most popular sport in the Arab world.

 In July 2013, BBC journalist Rob Cowling remarked that Muslim players were changing the culture of English football.
-The Islamic observance of Ramadan, affects the ability of players to train and play, while some players have refused to wear football shirts sponsored by gambling and finance companies, as gambling and charging interest are forbidden in Islam.
+The Islamic observance of Ramadan, affects the ability of players to train and play, while some players have refused to wear football shirts sponsored by gambling and finance companies, as gambling and charging interest are prohibited in Islam.

 Some Muslim players have been subjected to racist abuse in the sport, and clubs which sign Muslim players have also been targeted.

 Popularity and conflict

 Football was introduced to Iran by British oil workers and promoted under the regime of Reza Shah in the 1920s.
 Although both playing and watching the game have often been in conflict with religious requirements under the Islamic Republic of Iran, it continues to be popular.

-Football in Palestine was introduced during the British mandate period of 1920–1948.
-In 2011 a women's football team called Girls FC, made-up of both Muslims and Christians, was formed.
+In 2011, a women's football team called Girls FC, made-up of both Muslims and Christians, was formed.
 Despite religious requirements and objections at the women wearing shorts and "playing a man's game", the team proved to be popular.